Leoneq/iNapMalinka/readme.md

 # Kits
 There aren't any kits at the moment, and probably there won't be any.
 You'll need to buy everything by yourself - please visit the [wiki](https://github.com/Leoneq/iNapMalinka/wiki).
 # Updates
 I'm going to update the project as needed, although more significant changes will go to Malinka v2 - stay tuned.
 You can follow me on [my twitter](https://twitter.com/leoneq112) for small updates on the project.
 You can also consider supporting me on my [kofi page](https://ko-fi.com/leoneq)!
-All donations go straaaaight into Malinka v2!!
 EasyEDA project: [link](https://oshwlab.com/leoneq/konsola)

-# UPCOMING CHANGES FOR NEW VERSION:
+# UPCOMING CHANGES FOR THE NEW VERSION:
 * add test pads
 * change layout so touch connector is in place
 * change cutout so triggers can be printed w/o supports